maximbilan/iOS-Swift-In-App-Purchases-Sample/README.md

 }
 </pre>

-In the <i>buyProduct</i> method we need to add payment to payment queue:
+In the <i>buyProduct</i> method we need to add a payment to payment queue:

 <pre>
 let payment = SKPayment(product: product)